carbon-language/carbon-lang/llvm/docs/BitCodeFormat.rst

 ``[<abbrevid>, fields...]``

-An abbreviated record is a abbreviation id followed by a set of fields that are encoded according to the `abbreviation definition`_.
+An abbreviated record is an abbreviation id followed by a set of fields that are encoded according to the `abbreviation definition`_.
 This allows records to be encoded significantly more densely than records encoded with the `UNABBREV_RECORD`_ type, and allows the abbreviation types to be specified in